CLion

 • On Windows: /path/to/mambaforge/envs/mantid-developer/python.exe

-2. Set the program arguments
+2. Set the program arguments:

-• On Linux: workbench --single-process
+• On Linux, macOS and Windows: -m workbench --single-process

 The --single-process flag is necessary for debugging.
 See the Running Workbench documentation for more information.